Mohamed-Essam-Mohamed/CHAT-APP/README.md

 ## 🚀 Getting Started

 - The user can sign in using Email and password.
-- He can create a room of three different types (Music, Movies or sports)
+- He can create a room of three different types (Music, Movies, or sports).
 - Two tabs, one showing all the rooms in the database and a tab showing the rooms that the user enters.
 - The user can enter and the number of members of the joined room gets incremented, he can also leave, and the number decreases.
 - The app listens continuously for the internet, if the user's internet is disconnected a little disconnected WIFI Icon is shown instead of the send icon.